simbit18/nuttx-testing-ci/.github/ISSUE_TEMPLATE/bug_report.md

-name: Bug Report
-description: Submit a bug report.
-labels: [bug]
-body:
-  - type: textarea
-    attributes:
-      label: Description / Steps to reproduce the issue
-      description: A clear and concise description of what the bug is, and why you consider it to be a bug, and steps for how to reproduce it
-      placeholder: |
-        A description with steps to reproduce the issue.
-        1. Step 1
-        2. Step 2
-    validations:
-      required: true

-  - type: textarea
-    attributes:
-      label: Expected behavior
-      description: A description of what you expected to happen.
-    validations:
-      required: true

-  - type: textarea
-    attributes:
-      label: Actual behavior
-      description: A description of what is actually happening.
-    validations:
-      required: true

-  - type: checkboxes
-    attributes:
-      label: Verification
-      description: Please verify that you've followed these steps.
-      options:
-        - label: I have verified that my NuttX is up-to-date before submitting the report.
-          required: true

-  - type: input
-    attributes:
-      label: NuttX Version + OS
-      description: Please run `uname`.
-      placeholder: "Ver (12.5.1) + OS (Linux, Darwin, Msys2, ecc)"
-    validations:
-      required: true

-  - type: input
-    attributes:
-      label: Are you willing to submit a PR?
-      description: We accept contributions!
+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.